element-hq/compound/README.md

 [Compound](https://vector-im.github.io/compound/?path=/docs/overview--docs) is the work-in-progress design system for the Element applications.

-This repository contains all the public documentation for Compound.
+This repository contains all the public documentation for Compound...

 ## Related projects